ksu-cs-textbooks/cs-zero/content/00-introduction/06-cis115-syllabus/_index.md

 **Attendance in class is required**.
 The majority of class periods will include hands-on/group activities to be completed in class that will help illustrate the topic of the day.
 Collaborating and communicating with others in the class is a large part of these activities and is encouraged.
 Participating in each of these activities is key to learning, so failing to attend class or complete in-class activities and labs will result in a reduced grade for that day’s work. ***Simply attending class does not guarantee that you will receive points\***

-**Face coverings are required at ALL times** in class and walking about the engineering building.
-If you are not wearing a face covering properly, you will be asked to either correctly put one on or leave the classroom.
-See the official statement on face coverings toward the end of this syllabus.
-While there are not assigned seats, please try to sit in the same place every time you come to class.
+**Face coverings** are not required; however, they are encouraged if you are feeling ill.
+(See general face coverings policy down below)

 **Need to miss a class?** Work will never be completely excused, however some exceptions/extensions can be given in 2 situations:

 - You are absent due to a **university activity** and have given the instructor **prior notice** of the absence.
 Excuses after the absence will not be accepted, even for university activities

-- You have a “major life event” that prevents you from completing class, such as an illness or family emergency. **These events must be verified through the K-State Office of Student Life**.
+- You have a "major life event" that prevents you from completing class, such as an illness or family emergency. **These events must be verified through the K-State Office of Student Life**.
 Contact them **AS SOON AS YOU CAN** once you know you will be away from class.
 They will work with your instructors while you are gone.
 Contact your instructor once you are able to discuss make-up work and absences.

 {{% notice note%}}
 Attendance accommodations include all COVID related causes, but Student Life should still be some of the first people you contact.